-Remnants: Marlborough (Marlboro) Church & Cemetery 2 miles south of the GPS coordinates at the intersection of Horseshoe Rd & Leonardsburg Rd (County Rd 221)
+Remnants: Marlborough (Marlboro) Church and Cemetery 2 miles south of the GPS coordinates at the intersection of Horseshoe Rd and Leonardsburg Rd (County Rd 221)

-Pleasant Valley (Licking Valley) – Hopewell, Licking, & Falls Township, Muskingum County
+Pleasant Valley (Licking Valley) – Hopewell, Licking, and Falls Township, Muskingum County

 on the east side of Pleasant Valley Rd (Co Hwy 408) partially submerged by Dillon Lake

-Remnants: Pleasant Valley Baptist Church & Cemetery on the eastern end of Pleasant Valley Church Rd
+Remnants: Pleasant Valley Baptist Church and Cemetery on the eastern end of Pleasant Valley Church Rd

-Description: The town was originally called Licking Valley & had a train station on the Central Ohio Railroad (later bought by the B & O).
+Description: The town was originally called Licking Valley and had a train station on the Central Ohio Railroad (later bought by the B&O).
 Civil War veteran Joseph R. Miller (1832 – 1885) was the first known postmaster.
 He was buried with relatives in Greenwood Cemetery on Greenwood Ave in Zanesville.
 Pleasant Valley Baptist Church was built in 1867.
-The town also had a general store, blacksmith shop, pottery shop, & a grist & saw mill in its early years.
+The town also had a general store, blacksmith shop, pottery shop, and a grist and saw mill in its early years.
 The post office name changed to Pleasant Valley in 1900.
-Construction of Dillion Dam began in 1946, but stopped due to lack of funding & the outbreak of the Korean War.
-Construction resumed in 1958 & was completed in 1961.
-As with most of Ohio’s human made lakes, it was for a flood control project & the land where the lake now is was considered to be expendable, despite displacing residents & submerging history.
-However, the history is what it is & there are also many benefits to the recreational lakes.
-Dillon State Park offers all of the usual activities, including camping, hiking, fishing, boating, & much more.
+Construction of Dillion Dam began in 1946, but stopped due to lack of funding and the outbreak of the Korean War.
+Construction resumed in 1958 and was completed in 1961.
+As with most of Ohio’s human made lakes, it was for a flood control project and the land where the lake now is was considered to be expendable, despite displacing residents and submerging history.
+However, the history is what it is and there are also many benefits to the recreational lakes.
+Dillon State Park offers all of the usual activities, including camping, hiking, fishing, boating, and much more.

 Laceyville – Stock Township, Harrison County